-By the general mosaic plagiarism definition, “mosaic plagiarism occurs when a student borrows phrases from a source without using quotations,” or, to be precise, without appropriately citing the source.
+By a general mosaic plagiarism definition, “mosaic plagiarism occurs when a student borrows exact words from a source without using quotations,” or, to be precise, without appropriately citing the source.

-While writing this kind of content and ‘borrowing’ or copying is unavoidable, using quotation marks plays an essential role if the author wants to avoid mosaic plagiarism.
+While writing content, ‘borrowing’ or copying may be unavoidable.
+In such a case, using quotation marks plays an essential role if the author wants to avoid mosaic plagiarism.

-Mosaic plagiarism is also known as incremental plagiarism.
-This plagiarism scenario materializes when the entire work is original content, but the quotations and other data are used without properly citing the source.
+Mosaic plagiarism is also called incremental plagiarism, wherein you use passages, excerpts, or quotes without citation.
+This plagiarism scenario materializes when the entire work is original content, but the quotations and other data are used without appropriately citing the source.

-Thus, it indicates that the author has failed to provide proper credit to the source from where the content parts are taken.
-When a student borrows phrases from another source without using quotations, plagiarism occurs.
-It is academically dishonest and may be subject to penalties.
+Thus, it indicates that a writer has not given appropriate credit for the source from where he or she borrowed the content.
+If a student borrows phrases from other sources without using quotations, plagiarism occurs.
+It is academically dishonest and may lead to serious consequences.

-It might be a case of accidental plagiarism, but whether it is intentional or not, plagiarism is academically dishonest and punishable.
-This academically dishonest scenario occurs when a student ‘borrows’ phrases from a source and puts them into their work, either without citing the source or paraphrasing the content in a clumsy manner.
+It may be a case of accidental plagiarism, but whether it is intentional or not, plagiarism is academically dishonest and punishable.
+This academically dishonest scenario occurs when a student ‘borrows’ phrases from a source and puts them into his or her work, either without citing the source or paraphrasing the content in a clumsy manner.